Portugal

 Supplementary Project

-ETAs are also expected to collaborate with the Fulbright Commission in outreach and educational advising activities.
+ETAs are also expected to participate in the Fulbright Commission’s outreach and educational advising activities.

 Housing Arrangements

-The host institution may offer housing, as part of their cost-share commitment, either as a room at their residences or an apartment.
+The host institution may offer housing, as part of their cost-share commitment, either as a room at their residence or an apartment.

-If the host is unable to provide housing, grant stipend is higher to support the increased cost.
-In this case, grantees are responsible for finding their own housing but are encouraged to contact their mentors and/or the institution's international relations/mobility office for assistance in finding housing.
+If the host is unable to provide housing, grantees are responsible for finding their own housing but are encouraged to contact their mentor and/or the institution's international relations/mobility office for assistance in finding housing or for application to student acommodation at the institution's residence, when available.

 The Fulbright Commission provides a list of resources and websites for house searching in Portugal.
-The Commission can also provide informal advice concerning housing in Lisbon (average prices per location, safe neighborhoods).
+The Commission can also provide informal advice concerning housing in Lisbon (average prices per location, safe neighborhoods, locations outside city center).

 Visas

-For additional information about National Visas or the Portuguese Republic Consular Network in the U.S.A, visit the Diplomatic Portal.
+For additional information about National Visas or the Portuguese Republic's consular network in the U.S.A, visit the Diplomatic Portal.

 Fulbright Program Management Contact